-Environmental activist artist, Matthew Mazzotta, is working on a new public art project for TEMPOart in Portland, Maine.
-The work will be sited in the Back Cove of Portland, Maine, a one-mile tidal estuary basin on the northern side of the downtown district.
-Curated by Christina Lanzl of the Urban Culture Institute, Mazzotta's TEMPOart installation is an artistic inquiry into ecology and the environment in a framework of research and innovation.
+Environmental activist artist, Matthew Mazzotta, hosted an Outdoor Living Room in the Back Cove of Portland, Maine, a one-mile tidal estuary basin on the northern side of the downtown district.
+Curated by Christina Lanzl of the Urban Culture Institute, Mazzotta's TEMPOart intervention served as an artistic inquiry into ecology and the environment in a framework of research and innovation.
 Environmental degradation, global warming and the rising tide are just a few major developments impacting the fragile coastal landscape.
 Simultaneously, ecology and sustainability continue to be more and more forcefully explored by leading public artists.
-What kind of artistic responses and temporary installations are possible that consider, attempt to showcase or reverse negative impacts, perhaps even with an effect of social and economic benefits?
+What kind of interactions, artistic responses and temporary installations are possible that consider, attempt to showcase or reverse negative impacts, perhaps even with an effect of social and economic benefits?